LedgerHQ/StarkCheck/README.md

  - Simulate the transaction to get its trace
  - On the trace get all events that are related to approve and transfer
  - check that the policy is respected
  - Sign the transactionHash is the policy is respected.
-Else returns the events that does not respect the policy
+Else returns the number of events that does not respect the policy

 it also exposes routes to encode/decode a Policy